abinit/abipy_book/abipy_book/g0w0/lesson_g0w0.md

 # $G_0W_0$ band structure with star-function interpolation

-Standard functionals (LDA and GGA), systematically underestimate band gaps, giving values that are about 30-40% smaller than experimental data.
+Standard functionals such as LDA or GGA, systematically underestimate band gaps, giving values that are about 30-40% smaller than experimental data.
 The inability of standard Kohn-Sham (KS) theory to give band gaps close to experiment is often referred to as the **band-gap problem**.